 - QueueTrigger - Respond to messages as they arrive in an Azure Storage queue.
 For an example, see Create an Azure Function that binds to an Azure service.

-- ServiceBusQueueTrigger - Connect your code to other Azure services or on-premise services by listening to message queues.
+- ServiceBusQueueTrigger - Connect your code to other Azure services or on-premises services by listening to message queues.

-- ServiceBusTopicTrigger - Connect your code to other Azure services or on-premise services by subscribing to topics.
+- ServiceBusTopicTrigger - Connect your code to other Azure services or on-premises services by subscribing to topics.